simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 The Tantric literature is almost wholly absent, except for a few short works containing the essence of the four principal systems of the Tantras.

 The purely historical literature, consisting of different cho-jung or deb-ther, is only rarely found.
 It is a known fact that the large and rarer editions have to be acquired from lamas, but it is always difficult to persuade the owner to part with the books.
 The printing establishments of the Urga monasteries are not very active.
-During the lifetime of the fourth incarnation of the Bogdo Gegen, block prints for seventy-two volumes of a Tibetan Känjür were made, but after the death of die Gegen, the work was discontinued and there is no likelihood that it will be resumed.
+During the lifetime of the fourth incarnation of the Bogdo Gegen, block prints for seventy-two volumes of a Tibetan Känjür were made, but after the death of the Gegen, the work was discontinued and there is no likelihood that it will be resumed.

 Some good printing establishments are to be found in the Transbaikal Buriat monasteries, in which some useful works on metaphysics are printed and some original lexicographical works in the form of Mongol-Tibetan dictionaries are edited.
 These editions are only seldom found at Urga.
 Before the closing of the Mongol-Chinese border, the bookselling shops received fresh supplies of books from Peking.
 At that time one could find valuable Chinese, Mongol, Tibetan, and Manchu dictionaries, and Mongol translations of Chinese literary works, such as the description of Hsiian-tsang's travels across central Asia to distant India in quest of knowledge and original Buddhist texts.
 Now this time is gone, and with the high custom duty on the import of religious objects and texts the number of such objects and books imported yearly has greatly diminished and rare editions and costly bronzes have almost completely disappeared from the market.